mekomlusa/jekyll-now/about.md

 permalink: /about/
 ---

 Hi, call me Lily here please.
-I'm a foodie, an amateur coder, and a avaricious reader.
+I'm a foodie, an amateur coder, and an avaricious reader.
 I used to be a poet and a writer, but as time goes by I sort of let my writing talent go.
 I share two cats, Ben and Rose, with my hubby **BAN DAI**.

 ### More Information